 - Introduction of many landscape-oriented controls in the rural environment to protect this sensitive area.

 Full draft proposals for both rural and residential areas are available below, along with our latest background reporting.
-Public feedback is open from 23 July to 30 August 2021 and can be submitted through our Let’s kōrero engagement website.
+Public feedback on draft proposals was open from 23 July to 13 September 2021.

 View draft PC50 zone mapping

 See our PC50 Frequently Asked Questions document(PDF, 796KB) here.

 Draft Rural Objectives, Policies & Provisions:

 Videos of Zoom engagement sessions on full draft proposal:

 Feedback on the PC50 draft proposals was open until 13 September 2021, providing the public close to eight weeks to review material and give feedback.
 The report below summarises the feedback received during this period of time